doug-moen/openscad2/future/Geome.md

 All shapes are OpenSCAD2 customizable objects.
 The API exposed by shape objects is TBD.
-You can literally write `cube;` as your first GEOME program, and you'll get a standard size cube.
+You can literally write `cube;` as your first GEOME program, and you'll get a standard size cube centered at the origin.
 Use operators to modify and place the cube.

 Some of the names in GEOME shadow built-in names.